ranefields/resume/README.md

 * Open `resume.html` in a browser (Chrome is preferred; Edge breaks the fonts)
 * Print the html page from the browser
 * Change the paper size to 8.5'' x 11'' (letter size) and print to pdf
+* Sometimes Chrome's print preview comes out blank--just change any setting to make it reload

 ## GH Pages Demo